-- Discuss the author's use of different kinds of sentences to interest a reader/listener and communicate a message
+- Discuss the author's use of different kinds of sentences to interest a reader or listener and communicate a message

-- Explore Internet resources and information using teacher-created bookmarks/favorites
+- Explore Internet resources and information using websites bookmarked by the teacher

 - The Mitten by Jan Brett